Skip to content

 • To champion the work of local Town and Parish Councils

-• Community Priority Action Plans.
+• Community Area Partnership Action Plans.
 To work with communities to agree the top priorities in their area.
 To agree an action plan to progress these priorities and keep communities up to date.

 • Climate emergency.
-The partnerships have prioritised climate change and the environment in their action plans.
+Environmental issues are prominent in the action plans.
 Cornwall Council has declared a climate emergency.
-The Council and its partners are working to Cornwall becoming carbon neutral by 2030. .
+The Council and its partners are working to Cornwall becoming carbon neutral by 2030.

 • Good Growth Programme.
 To make recommendations on funding applications to two Good Growth programmes.
 One programme is the Community Levelling Up Programme.
 This aims to help communities develop their place-shaping ambitions.
 The other programme is the Community Capacity Fund.
 This helps communities develop project plans.
 With a good project plan, communities are then in a better position to apply for delivery funds.